 In 1965, several American citizens living in Abaco came together to form the Good Neighbor Foundation, Inc. This group of people desired to assist in the formation of a national park in Abaco, and to aid present and future generations by ensuring that they have recreational areas, and provide an alternative spot for visitors.

-In a March 1965 letter to Premier Roland Symonette, Mr. Dixon Downey, the President of the Good Neighbor Foundation, suggested that the Sandy Cay reef be preserved because: “… this uniquely beautiful reef centers upon Sandy Cay, a relatively low, undeveloped cay immediately by North Bar Channel in Pelican Harbour.
+In March 1965, a letter to Premier Roland Symonette, Mr. Dixon Downey, the President of the Good Neighbor Foundation, suggested that the Sandy Cay reef be preserved because: “… this uniquely beautiful reef centers upon Sandy Cay, a relatively low, undeveloped cay immediately by North Bar Channel in Pelican Harbour.
 The reef is greatly admired by all who have seen it, including professional oceanographers”.
 Mr. Downey went on to say the advantages of this area were its protected location on the bank, white sandy floor bottom allowed people to see fish and corals, and its naturally occurring conch beds and fish schools.
-The presence of good anchorage also made attractive as a tourist vacation spot for snorkeling and beach combing.
+The presence of good anchorage also made attractive as a tourist vacation spot for snorkeling and beachcombing.

 Today this Park contains many forms of terrestrial flora and fauna, and has beautiful underwater caves and coral reef areas.